 With Lightspeed’s cloud-based POS, you can eliminate customer wait times, all while offering amazing service.

 What is point of sale marketing?
+How we’re defining it

 Point of sale marketing (also known as point of purchase marketing) is when a retailer strategically places low-cost products near their point of sale with the hope that customers purchase additional items.
+These items are showcased using point of purchase (POP) displays.

 Unlike the items placed on your shelves, customers only take a couple of seconds to decide whether or not they want to buy products featured on a point of purchase display.
-If you sell low-investment products (like shoe cleaners, gift cards, gum or accessories) consider placing them near your point of sale.
+If you sell low-investment products (like shoe cleaners, gift cards, gum or accessories) you can consider placing them near your point of sale.

 Why point of sale marketing works